BaileyAndrew/antGLasso-Implementation/README.md

 # Repository Structure

-The branch `LeedsAIMed-ConSim2022` contains a shrunken version of this repository that will contain just the relevant aspects for the Leeds AI-Medical 2022 Conference.
-That is a subset of the `main` branch, so feel free to poke around that branch as well - you are currently looking at the `LeedsAIMed-ConSim2022` branch.
+The branch `NeurIPS-Graph-Workshop-2022` is the primary version of this repository.
+The `main` branch contains more experiments, but they are unpolished and their results are unpublished.  **This branch is a WIP**

 Files of interest would be:

 * `antGLasso.py` - The implementation of our algorithm.
 * `Conference Paper.pdf` - The conference paper.
-* `Supplementary Material.pdf` - The suplementary material of our conference paper.
-We highly recommend looking at this as our main contribution is our mathematical development of our new algorithm, but the mathematical proofs cannot be compressed into the 6 page limit for the conference due to their nature of being mathematical proofs.
+* `Supplementary Material.pdf` - The suplementary material of our conference paper, containing primarily proofs.
-*  `Tech Demo.ipynb` - A notebook demonstrating that the algorithm works.
+*  `Reproducibility Demonstration.ipynb` - A notebook demonstrating the experiments we reported in the paper.

 This README file also contains a large and detailed explanation of a couple of our experiments, including gif versions of figures that could only be statically represented in the paper (rotating ducks).
-It is by no means necessary to read - in fact most information here is also present in our paper.

 # Installation